-Bee crafts provide a creative way to express your love for all things bee.
+Bee crafts provide a creative way to express your love for these wonderful insects.
 This project uses recycled golf balls to create figures that can be enjoyed in many ways.
-Golf ball bees make a really cute decoration for your garden.
+These bee golf ball crafts are a really cute decoration for your garden.
 And, they are great for gift giving!
 Any bee lover will be delighted with this whimsical recycling idea.
-It’s time to learn how to make your own golf ball bees craft project.